List of tallest buildings in Camden

-Camden, New Jersey is located on the Delaware River in the Delaware Valley/Philadelphia metropolitan area in the US.
+Camden, New Jersey is located on the Delaware River in the Philadelphia metropolitan area in the US.
 At 380 ft, a tower of the Benjamin Franklin Bridge is the tallest structure in the city.
 Camden City Hall, at 370 ft, has been the tallest building in the city since 1931.
 Several buildings of the Victor Talking Machine Company (which became part of RCA Victor in 1929) dot the city's skyline, which also includes late 20th century residential high-rises.